-In Wisconsin, work zones include major highway construction and rehabilitation, maintenance, emergency response, utility work, municipal projects, and more - any time there are flashing lights, signs, barrels, or workers on the road.
+In Wisconsin, work zones can vary in all shapes and sizes.
+They include major highway construction and rehabilitation, maintenance, emergency response, utility work, municipal projects and more - any time there are flashing lights, signs, barrels or workers on the road.